Asia-Pacific leaders tackle trade, sustainability in Bangkok | Politics

 - Thailand

-The war in Ukraine, great power rivalry Asia, inflation and food and energy shortages are on the agenda as leaders prepare for the third back-to-back gathering this week, a Pacific-Rim summit taking place in a heavily guarded venue in Thailand's capital.
+The war in Ukraine, great power rivalries, inflation, climate change and fending off the pandemic are among the issues Pacific Rim leaders are tackling in their third back-to-back meeting in a week, this time at a heavily guarded venue in Thailand's capital, Bangkok.

+The meeting of the 21-member Asia-Pacific Economic Cooperation forum comes on the heels of summits of the Group of 20 major economies on the Indonesian island resort of Bali and the Association of Southeast Asian Nations in Cambodia.
+It brings together leaders who have had little opportunity to meet face-to-face since the pandemic began in 2020.

+"It is such a relief for us to be able to go back to the conduct of business in the way that we know is most efficient and most productive," Philippine President Ferdinand Marcos Jr, told a business conference held ahead of the APEC summit meetings.
+But he noted, "Dark clouds loom large if we are not to be prepared."
+The war in Ukraine has pushed food and energy prices sharply higher, disrupting supply chains and hindering the world's recovery from the pandemic.
+It's also a challenge for APEC's consensus-oriented efforts.
+None of the earlier APEC preparatory meetings this year issued statements due to disagreements over whether to mention the conflict.

+US Vice President Kamala Harris is attending instead of President Joe Biden, who will be hosting his granddaughter's wedding at the White House.

+Russian President Vladimir Putin has been avoiding international forums where he would be showered with criticism over the invasion of Ukraine and will not attend.
+With Biden absent, Xi is the star attendee in Bangkok, where he also is making an official visit to Thailand just after obtaining a rare third term as top leader at a once-in-five years Communist Party congress.

-APEC's official mission is to promote regional economic integration.
-Most of the business conducted happens on the summit's sidelines in meetings such as a planned meeting between Chinese President Xi Jinping and Japanese Prime Minister Fumio Kishida.
+Most of the business conducted at an APEC summit happens on the sidelines, in meetings such as a one planned later Thursday between Xi and Japanese Prime Minister Fumio Kishida.

-The two Asian powers have a legacy of frictions over Japan's World War II aggression, territorial disputes and China's growing military might.
-A Chinese Foreign Ministry spokesperson, Mao Ning, said the encounter would "carry great importance."
-Xi, Harris and French President Emmanuel Macron will also speak at a business conference, held just ahead of the summit meetings, that is mostly closed to media apart from outlets sponsoring the event.

-The APEC meetings are being held in downtown Bangkok's main convention center, which is cordoned off with some streets in the area completely closed to all traffic.
-Rows of riot police stood guard behind barbed wired barricades at a major intersection nearby, underscoring host Thailand's determination to ensure the summit suffers no disruptions.

 Before the summit, Thai officials said they were hoping to steer APEC toward long-term solutions in various areas, including climate change, economic disruptions and faltering recoveries from the pandemic.